Atul-1992/AWS-MLOPS-Template/Readme.md

    3. `make version_dataset`: It tag version to current dataset if there is any change in it and syc it with remote repo.

    4. `make version_code`: It tag version to our code and syc it with remote repo.
+It will auto increment version of code and push it to repo with tag.

    5. `make push_on_ecr`: containerize our code and push it AWS ECR.